alexwlchan/alexwlchan.net/src/_drafts/anti-social-media.md

 More than just "who can see my posts", they have tools like:

-*   Editing privacy settings on past posts,
+-   Editing privacy settings on past posts.
+-   How visible on my friends list?
+    This is useful if I have friends who keep changing their handles to evade detection.

-*   Who can find me, and how?
+-   Who can find me, and how?
     Which affects the chance of drive-by bullying.